telerik/xaml-docs/visual-studio-extensions/for-wpf-vs-extensions-upgrading.md

 Notes:

 * The distribution selection screen lists all the UI for WPF versions that can be detected automatically.
-These are versions, installed by using the Windows Installer MSI package, versions, downloaded by the Upgrade Wizard and versions, available in the GAC.
+These are versions, installed by using the Windows Installer MSI package, versions, downloaded by the Upgrade Wizard and versions.
 Hotfixes, downloaded manually cannot be detected.

-* You can use the Browse button to navigate to the folder of a manually downloaded distribution.

-* You can use the Download button to access the Latest Version Acquirer and download the latest available version on our website.
+* You can use the __GET LATEST__ button to access the Latest Version Acquirer and download the latest available version on our website.

 * The distribution, downloaded by the Upgrade Wizard contains only the "hotfix" files, e.g. the barebone files, needed for a project to run correctly.
 It does not contain the documentation or the Live Examples.

-* When using the implicit styling approach and the XAML files are copied to the project, they will be updated only if they are in the default Themes\\[*SpecificTheme*] folder.

 	![VSExtensions Themes Folder](images/VSExtensions_WPF_ThemeFilesUnderNamedFolder.png)